Research Fleet Live

 Research

-Built on production data, not theory
+Built on data, not theory

-Production fleet snapshot
+Research fleet snapshot

 7M+ total adversary events captured